Why You Should Invest In A Grand SeikoWritten by Contributor

 Much of its finer details, like the mirror-finished hands and hour indices, are done by hand and cases are finished with a technique known as zaratsu, originally developed to finish Japanese swords.
 Zaratsu leaves a perfectly even surface, similar to the black polishing technique sometimes employed by Swiss watchmakers.

 Yet for all its merits, Grand Seiko is little known outside Japan.
-Seiko only started selling the line internationally in 2010, and even now its availability is limited outside of Japan and branding is also a problem.
+Seiko only started selling the line internationally in 2010, and even now its availability is limited outside of Japan.

 That being said, Grand Seiko has already caught on with in-the-know watch enthusiasts worldwide.
 Already at the Grand Prix d'Horlogerie de Geneve 2014, the Grand Seiko Hi-Beat 36000 GMT beat the big boys by taking home the 'Petite Aiguille' (small complication) award.
 It has taken almost 50 years to get the Grand Seiko back on track, and with the right marketing nudge, the brand could reclaim its rightful place in connoisseurs' minds.